edusalcas/single-cell-repo/README.md

 ## Initialize Postgres database

 First, you will have to configure [Postgres Controller](https://github.com/edusalcas/single-cell-repo/blob/Experiments/Experiments/Database/Postgres_Controller.py) file with the user, password and database name.
-Then, run the [database initialization](https://github.com/edusalcas/single-cell-repo/blob/Experiments/Experiments/Database/Create_tables.py) script.
-Finally, you can populate the database with the percentiles with this [notebook](https://github.com/edusalcas/single-cell-repo/blob/Experiments/Experiments/Percentiles/Percentile_generation.ipynb).
+Then, run the [database initialization](https://github.com/edusalcas/single-cell-repo/blob/Experiments/Experiments/Database/Create_tables.py) script, which will create the schema of the database for the percentiles and the coexpression networks.
+Finally, you can populate the database with the percentiles with this [notebook](https://github.com/edusalcas/single-cell-repo/blob/Experiments/Experiments/Percentiles/Percentile_generation.ipynb), or use it as an example of how to make use of the functions.
+It is important to note that the projects for which you want to create the percentiles must be uploaded to the fuseki service.

 # GOREP usage